“There are no educational emergencies.”

 Yeah, but what if your child REALLY IS BEHIND, you ask?

 Deep breath.
-Face today with the resolve to get your child all he or she needs to move the next tiny step in the direction of growth.
+Face today with the resolve to get your child all they need to move the next tiny step in the direction of growth.
 Growth is tangible—and reassuring.
 Evaluation against the norms?
 Not so much.

-Don’t give up or collapse in defeat.
-Gather your resources, make judgment calls, get support, more information.
+- Don’t give up or collapse in defeat.

 Take it a day or week at a time.
 Triangle in help.
 Trust the process.